OpenApoc/OpenApoc/.github/ISSUE_TEMPLATE/bug-report.md

 **BEFORE POSTING, HAVE YOU SEARCHED THE TRACKER FOR EXISTING COPIES OF THE PROBLEM?**
 If so, please add the following details to those existing reports.
 Use broad phrases and keywords when searching for maximal results - not all related issues may use the same terminology as you

+**Desktop (please complete the following information):**
+ - OS: [e.g. Windows 10 x64 2020H2]
+ - OpenApoc Version [e.g. 0.386-42 - the number attached to the AppVeyor build]
+ - List of Mod files in use *and their version* separated by commas [e.g. Extended Weapons Mod v9.0I PREVIEW, Falcon LWP Mod v1.4]

 **Describe the bug**
 A clear and concise description of what the bug is.